 When one hears of a memoir about life on a traditional Irish farm, it conjures up images of a bygone era.
 However, The Cow Book is planted firmly in modern times and is an unflinching look at the realities of farming.
 It will be a revelation to many as the Irish farm has long ago lost its place in the forefront of national experience.

 Author John Connell is not unsentimental.
 He does muse on his family's connection to the land, Celtic myth and his own emotional reaction to the cycles of birth and death.
-But he does the hard physical toil as well - putting in long hours of grueling work for a business that only just pays for itself.
+But he does the hard physical toil as well - putting in long hours of gruelling work for a business that only just pays for itself.
 This book is an explanation of why he wants to do this.

 Connell came back to his family farm in Longford after stints as one of the latest waves of Irish emigrants.
-He worked in both Canada and Australia, and had been a journalist and filmmaker, but he came to the conclusion that neither city life nor the media world was really him.
+He worked in both Canada and Australia, and had been a journalist and film maker, but he came to the conclusion that neither city life nor the media world was really him.
 We learn later in the book about what drove him back.

 Working with the cows, he uses his experiences to make us think about their crucial place in world history.
 Connell points out how the cow changed the human diet and fuelled migration around the globe.
 He also cites its use as a symbol in cultures as diverse as ancient India, medieval Spain and the American Wild West, as well as our own Táin Bó Cúailnge, or Cattle Raid of Cooley.
 Hitler’s experiment to bring back the ancient breed of Auroch is one of many interesting stories gathered here.